3 Classification: Basic Concepts and Techniques

 • |> supplies the data for rpart.
 Since data is not the first argument of rpart, the syntax data = _ is used to specify where the data in Zoo goes.
 The call is equivalent to tree_default <- rpart(type ~ ., data = Zoo).

-• The formula models the type variable by all other features is represented by ..
+• The formula models thetype variable by all other features represented by ..

-• the class variable needs a factor (nominal) or rpart will create a regression tree instead of a decision tree.
-Use as.factor() if necessary.
+• The class variable needs to be a factor to be recognized as nominal or rpart will create a regression tree instead of a decision tree.
+Use as.factor() on the column with the class label first, if necessary.

 library(rpart.plot)